How to Get Photos for Your HVACR Website

-You want to launch your website with search engine optimization so you can start generating leads online, but you haven’t been in business long enough to compile an archive of photos.
+What if your HVAC company hasn’t been in business long enough to compile an archive of photos?
 What should contractors do in such a predicament?
-There are several steps one can take to find, create, and optimize web-ready images for a business website.
+One can take several steps to find, create, and optimize web-ready images for a business website.

-The course you take will depend somewhat on your current resources.
+The solution depends on your company’s resources.
 For example, do you have access to a modern smartphone or camera?
 Are you managing your website on your own, or is it the job of your marketing company?
 Answering these questions will form the basis by which you’ll operate.
-Check out these tips for generating high quality images for your HVAC website:
+Check out these tips for generating high-quality images for your HVAC website:

 Take Photos With Smartphone or Camera